cfwheels/wheels-cli/docs/application-management.md

 ## Info

-Displays information about the CFWheels application, including the version, environment, database configuration, and plugins.
+Displays information about the Wheels application, including the version, environment, database configuration, and plugins.

 ### Usage